Matteoa484/get_clean_data_project/Codebook.md

 The base raw data is the 3-axial (*XYZ*) raw time signals ("t" prefix) from the accelerometer (*Acc*) and gyroscope (*Gyro*), resulting in the raw signals *tAcc-XYZ* and *tGyro-XYZ*.
 The acceleration signal was then separated into body (*tBodyAcc-XYZ*) and gravity (*tGravityAcc-XYZ*) acceleration signals.
 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (*tBodyAccJerk-XYZ* and *tBodyGyroJerk-XYZ*).
 The magnitude of these signals were calculated using the Euclidean norm (*tBodyAccMag*, *tGravityAccMag*, *tBodyAccJerkMag*, *tBodyGyroMag*, *tBodyGyroJerkMag*).
 Finally a Fast Fourier Transform was applied to some of these signals ("f" prefix) producing *fBodyAcc-XYZ*, *fBodyAccJerk-XYZ*, *fBodyGyro-XYZ*, *fBodyAccJerkMag*, *fBodyGyroMag*, *fBodyGyroJerkMag*.

-Those signals were used to estimate the following variables for each pattern:
+Those signals were used to estimate the following features for each pattern: tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ, tBodyGyroJerk-XYZ, tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc-XYZ, fBodyAccJerk-XYZ,  fBodyGyro-XYZ, fBodyAccMag, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-- tBodyAcc-XYZ
-- tGravityAcc-XYZ
-- tBodyAccJerk-XYZ
-- tBodyGyro-XYZ
-- tBodyGyroJerk-XYZ
-- tBodyAccMag
-- tGravityAccMag
-- tBodyAccJerkMag
-- tBodyGyroMag
-- tBodyGyroJerkMag
-- fBodyAcc-XYZ
-- fBodyAccJerk-XYZ
-- fBodyGyro-XYZ
-- fBodyAccMag
-- fBodyAccJerkMag
-- fBodyGyroMag
-- fBodyGyroJerkMag

 The variables estimated from these signals are:
 - mean(): mean value